wirechunk/graphql-postgres-subscriptions/README.md

 import { PostgresPubSub } from "graphql-postgres-subscriptions-retry";

 export const pubsub = new PostgresPubSub();
+await pubsub.connect()
 ```

+Don't forget to await the `connect()` method, or else it will never start the connection with postgres.

 This library uses [`pg-listen`](https://www.npmjs.com/package/pg-listen) to connect to PostgreSQL.
 If you want to customize connection options, please refer to their connection docs.